jamieforth/tabcode-haskell/README.md

 ### Usage

 Following the build process, you have two executables in `tabcode-haskell/dist`: `tc2mei` and `tccheck`.
-Both take a single file name as an argument. `tc2mei` then writes an MEI XMl version of the file to standard out. `tccheck` will either report errors in parsing the file or print a representation of the data structure into which the file was pasred.
+Both read Tabcode data from standard in. `tc2mei` then writes an MEI XML version of its input to standard out. `tccheck` will either report errors in parsing the input or print a representation of the data structure into which the the input was pasred.

+It may be useful to copy the `tc2mei` and/or `tccheck` executables into a directory on your `PATH`, e.g.:

+    $ sudo cp tabcode-haskell/dist/build/tc2mei/tc2mei /usr/local/bin

+This way, you can use `tc2mei` from anywhere.

+The output produced by the `xmlgen` library is not very readable.
+If you need to inspect it visually, you may consider formatting it with `xmllint`:

+    $ cat tabcodefile.tc | tc2mei | xmllint --format -

+Or to put it into a file:

+    $ cat tabcodefile.tc | tc2mei | xmllint --format - > tabcodefile.xml

 ### License